dimkarakostas/unimeet/etc/spec/CONTRIBUTING.md

 # Contributor Guidelines

-In order to set up Unichat locally see [Installation](#installation) below.
+In order to set up Unimeet locally see [Installation](#installation) below.

 Before contributing code, read the [Architecture specification](ARCHITECTURE.md).

-In order to understand the design choices and structure of Unichat read the [UX specification](UXSPECIFICATION.md).
+In order to understand the design choices and structure of Unimeet read the [UX specification](UXSPECIFICATION.md).

 ## Installation